beneath-hq/beneath/docs/example-applications/lending-club-investing.md

 ## Uploading historical data

 The first thing I'd like to do is load historical loan data into Beneath.
-This historical data will seed our dataset, which we'll soon augment with real-time data.
 Lending Club provides a bunch of csv files on its website with historical loans and how they've performed over time (i.e. have people paid back their loans or not).
 I've downloaded the csv files to my local computer.

+Our goal is to explore this data in the business intelligence tool that we'll connect, and we'll train a machine learning model to predict loan performance.

 ### Create a Project